firme-coding/ProjectOne/README.md

 9. Open projectOne directory
 10. Done!
 You can now start making edits

-## Requirments for Project One
+## Requirements for Project One
 1. Picture of yourself
 2. Brief bio (name, age, city, kids, fur babies, one thing you are proud of yourself)
-3. Highlight any of your interest using this tags
+3. Highlight any of your interests using this tags
-- Add at least one hyperlinks
+- Add at least one hyperlink
 - Add at least one picture
 - Add at least one video
 - Use one header, div, and list